-Instructors of the rank of Colour-Sergeant are to wear Instructor's Badges on right forearm above the point of the cuff, other N.C.
-Officers above the chevrons on right arm, the bottom of the badge to be V-shaped into top of chevrons.
-Badges G.I..
+20. Instructors Badges.
+Instructors of the rank of Colour Sergeant are to wear the appropriate Instructors badges on the right arm immediately above the cuff, other N.C.O.s above the chevrons on right arm, the bottom of the badge to be V-shaped into the top of the chevrons.